uk-gov-mirror/ONSdigital.census-int-event-generator/README.md

 The caller can optionally specify that age of the object:
   - **newerThan**, is a timestamp that the object must have been updated since.
 Waiting will continue until a candidate object has an update time greater than the this value, or the timeout period is reached.
 This value is a long containing the number of milliseconds since the epoch.
-Note that when Firestore updates an object it does not set the update timestamp of an object if it's contents have not changed.
+Note that when Firestore updates an object it does not set the update timestamp of an object if its contents have not changed.

 The caller can optionally wait for the object to contain some expected content:
   - **contentCheckPath**, is an optional path to a field whose content we check to decide if